- Classic Journeys

 Chitwan National Park – Full–day ExplorationDay 4

-After breakfast and check out, you will spend your full day in Chitwan National Park for exciting activities like: jungle walk, elephant riding, visiting the village, canoeing, visiting elephant breeding center, bird–watching etc. Your tour guide will lead you go through all the activities, giving you deeper insights about the wildlife, flora and fauna in the national park.
+After breakfast and check out, you will spend your full day in Chitwan National Park for exciting activities like jungle walk, elephant riding, visiting the village, canoeing, visiting elephant breeding center, bird watching, etc. Your tour guide will lead you through all the activities, giving you deeper insights about the wildlife, flora, and fauna in the national park.
 The interesting wild and aquatic life of rhinoceros, deer, bear, crocodile, and different birds will definitely make your day!
-In the evening you can enjoy the Tharu cultural show.
-Tharus are aboriginal people of the area who have their own language, culture and tradition.
+In the evening, you can enjoy the Tharu cultural show.
+Tharus are aboriginal people of the area and they have their own language, culture, and tradition.

 Overnight in Chitwan

 Today you will have a 05–hour scenic drive to Pokhara, a very famous and standing amid nature tourist destination in Nepal.
 As soon as you reach Pokhara, the atmosphere starts telling us about the beauty of the place.
 One of the most beautiful lake cities in the world, Pokhara, is also the city for the adventure sports in Nepal.
 It is also a famous sightseeing place with beautiful lakes and a view of the Himalayan range.
 The close–up view of the Annapurna range and Mt.
 Fishtail from here is more than fascinating.
 In the afternoon, you will explore the beauty of Pokhara by boating on Lake Fewa, visiting the temple on a small island.